XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 # Introduction

 Your business is global, shouldn’t your documents be, too?
-The PDF format has not supported all languages, but now, with the help of pdfCalligraph, we are on our way to  globalization of PDF.
+The PDF format does not make it easy to support certain alphabets, but now, with the help of iText and pdfCalligraph, we are on our way to truly making PDF a global format.

 The iText library was originally written in the context of Western European languages, and it was only designed to handle left-to-right alphabetic scripts.
-However, we have seen that the writing systems of the world can be much more complex and varied than just a sequence of letters with no interaction.
+However, the writing systems of the world can be much more complex and varied than just a sequence of letters with no interaction.
 Supporting every type of writing system that humanity has developed is a tall order, but we strive to be a truly global company.
-As such, we are determined to respond to customer requestsasking for any writing system.
+As such, we are determined to respond to customer requests asking for any writing system.
 In response to this, we have begun our journey into advanced typography with pdfCalligraph.

 pdfCalligraph is an add-on module for iText 7, designed to seamlessly handle any kind of advanced shaping operations when writing textual content to a PDF file.
 Its main function is to correctly render complex writing systems such as the right-to-left Hebrew and Arabic scripts, and the various writing systems of the Indian subcontinent and its surroundings.
 In addition, it can also handle kerning and other optional features that can be provided by certain fonts for other alphabets.

-In earlier versions of iText, the library was already able to render Chinese, Japanese, and Korean (CJK) glyphs in PDF documents, and it had limited support for the right-to-left Hebrew and Arabic scripts.
-When we made attempts to go further, technical limitations, caused by sometimes seemingly unrelated design decisions, hampered our efforts to implement this in iText 5.
-Because of iText 5's implicit promise not to break backwards compatibility, expanding support for Hebrew and Arabic was impossible: we would have needed to make significant changes in a number of APIs to support these on all API levels.

-When we wrote iText 7, redesigning it from the ground up, we took care to avoid these problems in order to provide support for all font features, on whichever level of API abstraction a user chooses.
-We also took the next step and went on to create pdfCalligraph, a module that supports the elusive Brahmic scripts.

 In this position paper, we first provide a number of cursory introductions: we'll start out by exploring the murky history of encoding standards for digital text, and then go into some detail about how the Arabic and Brahmic alphabets are structured.
-Afterwards, we will discuss the problems those writing systems pose in the PDF standard, and the solutions provided to these problems by iText 7's add-on pdfCalligraph.
+Afterwards, we will discuss the problems those writing systems pose in the PDF standard, and the solutions to these problems provided by iText 7's add-on pdfCalligraph.

-Of course, this all serves as background information and theoretical exposition to the <a href="#using">hands-on user guide</a>.

 # Technical overview

 This section will cover background information about character encodings, the Arabic alphabet and Brahmic scripts.
-If you have a solid background in these, then you can skip to the technical overview of pdfCalligraph, which begins at page **X**.
+If you have a solid background in these, then you can skip to the technical overview of pdfCalligraph, which begins at page <a href="#using">**X**</a>.

 ## A brief history of encodings